davidvh/kluctl/readme.md

 3. Setup a k0s cluster. k3s also possible, if load balancer and traefik are disabled so that they can be managed by this config.
 4. Install Kluctl
 5. Create a new YAML file defining the arguments described in /bootstrap/.kluctl.yml
-6. `cd` into the bootstrap folder and execute `kluctl deploy -t local --args-from-file <YAML file>`
+6. Execute `.\deploy.ps1 -BootstrapFile <YAML file>` to set the bootstrap values in the cluster
-7. `cd` into the clusterinfra folder and execute `kluctl deploy -t local`
+7. Execute `.\deploy.ps1 -Targets base` to deploy the basic infrastructure
-8. TODO: Install applications
+8. Execute `.\deploy.ps1 -Targets apps` (or other sub-targets) to deploy applications

 ### TODO